 Today in Kenya, the Sahiwal cattle are descendants of around 60 bulls and 12 cows imported between 1939 and 1963.

 The Sahiwal breed also is an exception in transmitted effects for milk production among Bos indicus breeds.
-Kenya is the main country in Africa with major resources of Bos indicus Sahiwal cattle and serves as an important source of stock and semen for the continent.
+Kenya is the main country in Africa with major resources of Bos indicus Sahiwal cattle and serves as an important source of stock for the continent.

 The Sahiwals thrives on natural pastures.
 This includes Kikuyu grass (Pennisetum clandestinum), star grass (Cynodon plectostachyum) as well as raised fodder grasses like Boma Rhodes (Chloris gayana), Foxtail grass (Cenchrus Ciliaris) and Fodder Sorghum, among others.